pucco93/nft-marketplace/nft-marketplace-frontend/README.md

 Though this was my configuration to test in ganache I could use the default testnet that truffle created for me with the help of Goerli, this is one of the many other tools available to create a local testnet.

-Once the configuration is done I went on to build the files with the correct deploy script, this must be coded inside migrations folder, creating a file called 2_deploy_contracts.js to specify some internal information that truffle needs to deploy correctly in the Ganache workspace, example below (as before, no sensitive data):
+Once the configuration is done I went on to build the files with the correct deploy script, this must be coded inside migrations folder, creating two files called `1_initial_migration.js` and `2_deploy_contracts.js` to specify some internal information that truffle needs to deploy correctly in the Ganache workspace, example below (as before, no sensitive data):

 ```typescript